kvncn/XTank-A3/README.md

   -Movement is basic ASWD, not arrow keys

-  -shoot by pressing the space bar
+  -shoot by pressing the space bar (also press another key right after it, so the animation is sure to start)